nusenu/OrNetStats/aroi-setup.md

   * A: No, running a webserver is optional.
 You can serve the text file via public services like GitHub Pages or create DNS TXT records instead.

-* How can I verify whether I did setup my AROI correctly?
+* Q: How can I verify whether I did setup my AROI correctly?

   * A:
   * After setting up your AROI (torrc ContactInfo + rsa-fingerprint.txt or DNS TXT records) wait for a day.